Where can I get help and advice about benefits?

 In England, Wales and Northern Ireland, find your nearest one at Law Centres Network

-In Scotland, find your nearest Law Centre at Shelter ScotlandOpens in a new window
+In Scotland, find your nearest Law Centre on Shelter Scotland.

 Macmillan benefits advisers for people affected by cancer